microsoft/torchgeo/README.md

 All TorchGeo datasets are compatible with PyTorch data loaders, making them easy to integrate into existing training workflows.
 The only difference between a benchmark dataset in TorchGeo and a similar dataset in torchvision is that each dataset returns a dictionary with keys for each PyTorch `Tensor`.

-### Pretrained Weights
+### Pre-trained Weights

-Pretrained Weights have proven to be tremendously beneficial for transfer learning tasks in the Computer Vision World.
-In the vast majority of cases, practicioners utilize a model pretrained on the famous IMAGENET dataset, which is RGB data.
-However, geospatial datasets often go beyond RGB with additional multispectral channels that can vary across sensors.
-To this end, models pretrained specifically on different sensors have proven useful.
-Torchgeo supports a variety of pretrained models for different sensors by adopting torchvision's [Multi-Weight API](https://pytorch.org/blog/introducing-torchvision-new-multi-weight-support-api/).
+Pre-trained weights have proven to be tremendously beneficial for transfer learning tasks in computer vision.
+Practitioners usually utilize models pre-trained on the ImageNet dataset, containing RGB images.
+However, remote sensing data often goes beyond RGB with additional multispectral channels that can vary across sensors.
+TorchGeo is the first library to support models pre-trained on different multispectral sensors, and adopts torchvision's [multi-Weight API](https://pytorch.org/blog/introducing-torchvision-new-multi-weight-support-api/).
 A summary of currently available weights can be seen in the [docs](https://torchgeo.readthedocs.io/en/stable/api/models.html#pretrained-weights).
 To create a [timm](https://github.com/huggingface/pytorch-image-models) Resnet-18 model with weights that have been pretrained on Sentinel-2 imagery, you can do the following:

 ```python
 import timm